 These project decisions can all but prohibit the development of a superior architecture for native development: the thin client, thick API architecture.
 With this approach, a single development team is tasked with developing a solution targeting multiple mobile platforms, exactly as you would do if you were using a mobile web, hybrid mobile, or native cross-platform development approach.

 A strong development team working on a native mobile development project under these more ideal conditions will be able to leverage a thin client, thick API architecture.
 They can minimize data storage and direct service access in the mobile clients, and keep the unshareable aspects of the native clients as thin as possible.
 They’ll be able to spend more time developing common services and business logic, used by both clients, and will agree on common formats, protocols, and service APIs.
 Ultimately, they’ll have both the motivation and the opportunity to avoid incidental, rather than essential platform differences.

 Making an informed decision

 We’re excited to expose these key mobile development trends and takeaways to decision makers, and expect that every development team and agency’s approach to fulfilling its mission can be improved by learning about trends in the development of mobile applications.
 There are also important, project-specific caveats to the development trends noted in this blog series that must be accounted for in the decision-making process.

-The trends identified here are having key impacts on mobile development in the private sector (primarily healthcare and financial services were researched).
-Government decision makers can't afford to ignore these trends, since they directly impact the expectations users have of their mobile app offerings, but it's also critical that each agency and project keep their unique mission in mind at all times.
-There are project-specific considerations that need to be factored into mobile app development decisions:
+The trends identified here are having key impacts on mobile development in the private sector (primarily healthcare and financial services).
+Government decision-makers can’t afford to ignore these trends, since they directly impact the expectations users have of their mobile app offerings, but it’s also critical that each agency and project keep their unique mission in mind at all times.
+There are project-specific considerations that need to be factored into mobile app development decisions, such as: